-The imposition of many bail conditions has also been shown to be related to a greater likelihood of a guilty plea.
+The Supreme Court has found that the imposition of many bail conditions is related to a greater likelihood of a guilty plea.
 The result is that some young people end up cycling back through the system repeatedly but only related to violation of previous conditions, not to any meaningful new crime.

 Some youth have many challenges

 As in the adult criminal justice system, many youth who are arrested are also facing other challenges such as mental health issues or homelessness, or are Crown wards as a result of being taken into care due to serious family problems.

 Young people who are living in foster care or situations other than family homes are among the most vulnerable yet they are also most likely to be jailed because they do not have a home or other place to go to if bailed.
 Even though “The YCJA clearly states that detention should not be used for welfare reasons, yet in many cases, it is clear to stakeholders that this is happening regardless.”
 In other words, homelessness is treated as unacceptable.